2007 Annual Report

-- Published economic and banking information and analyses, through FDIC Outlook, FYI electronic bulletins, and Center for Financial Research Working Papers.
+- Published economic and banking information and analyses, through the FDIC Quarterly and the Center for Financial Research Working Papers.

-- No financial institution failures occurred during 2006.
+- Successfully managed the three financial institution failures that occurred during 2007.

 |Supervision and Consumer Protection

-- Conducted 1,959 compliance and Community Reinvestment Act examinations, including prescribed follow-up examination of problem institutions, within prescribed time frames.
+- Conducted 1,773 compliance and Community Reinvestment Act examinations, including required follow-up examinations of problem institutions, within prescribed time frames.